-"Upon termination or expiration of this Agreement (which will automatically result in termination of Your Account), You will not receive any refund of any amounts previously paid and you will remain liable for any charges incurred or unpaid amounts owed by you to SimplePractice."
+"Upon termination or expiration of this Agreement (which will automatically result in termination of Your Account), You will not receive any refund of any amounts previously paid and You will remain liable for any charges incurred or unpaid amounts owed by You to SimplePractice."

 Prior to making a change to your subscription, you'll see a modal that reminds you of our no-refund policy.
-You can cancel your subscription at any time, but you are responsible for any charges already incurred.
+You can cancel your subscription at any time, but you’re responsible for any charges already incurred.

 Do you have a referral program?

-You can refer your colleagues to SimplePractice and earn $100 credits toward your subscription plan.
+You can refer your colleagues to SimplePractice and earn $150 credits toward your subscription plan.
 To do this, use our automated referral system that is located in your SimplePractice account when you click Get $150 for referrals at the top of your account: